meilisearch/meilisearch-rails/README.md

 #### Access the underlying index object

-To access the index object and use the meilisearch-ruby index methods, call the `index` class method:
+To access the index object and use the [Ruby SDK](https://github.com/meilisearch/meilisearch-ruby) methods for an index, call the `index` class method:

 ```ruby
 index = Book.index